-When you've just been notified that you're a potential winner and you're flushed with excitement, planning on who to tell first and how to celebrate your prize, you might be tempted to sign any legal document put before you.
+When you've just been notified that you're a potential winner and you're flushed with excitement, you might be tempted to sign any legal document put before you.

-But hang on just a second.
-Before you sign your affidavit, make sure you read through it.
-Be sure that you understand what you're reading, and that you can agree to any conditions that the sponsor is putting on your prize.
+But before you sign your affidavit, read through it carefully.
+Be sure that you understand what you're agreeing to, and that you can accept any conditions that the sponsor is putting on claiming your prize.

-For example, if you can't stand the thought of your picture being published online and in the newspapers as the winner, you don't want to sign an affidavit that requires media appearances.
+For example, if you really don't want your name and photograph being published online and in the newspapers as the winner, you won't want to sign an affidavit that requires media appearances.

-If you don't understand what's being asked from you, clarify the terms with the sponsor or hire legal counsel to help you.
+If you don't understand anything you are being asked to agree to, clarify the terms with the sponsor or hire legal counsel to help you determine your rights.